Thailand's 'Joe Ferrari' cop jailed for life over death of suspect

-BANGKOK (AFP) - A flashy Thai police office nicknamed "Joe Ferrari" for his taste in fast cars was on Wednesday (June 8) jailed for life for torturing a drugs suspect to death during a brutal interrogation.
+BANGKOK • A flashy Thai police officer nicknamed "Joe Ferrari" for his taste in fast cars was yesterday jailed for life for torturing a drugs suspect to death during a brutal interrogation.

-A Bangkok court found Thitisan Utthanaphon guilty of murder by torture in a case that caused public outrage and shone a rare light on police brutality and corruption in the kingdom.
+A Bangkok court found Thitisan Utthanaphon guilty of murder by torture in a case that caused public outrage and shone a rare light on police brutality and corruption in the country.

 Leaked viral footage showed Thitisan and six other officers wrapping seven plastic bags around 24-year-old Jirapong Thanapat's head while questioning him and trying to extort US$60,000 (S$82,462), leading to his death.